 I can completely relate to her frustration.
-Over the past two years, I’ve been having all sorts of digestive and reproductive health problems.
+Over the past few years, I’ve been having all sorts of digestive and reproductive health problems.
 None of the docs have had any idea what was up, despite round after round of tests.
-At some point in there – about a year ago, I think – a blood test came back that had me right on the border of being pre-diabetic.
+At some point in there, a blood test came back that had me right on the border of being pre-diabetic.
 Still nowhere close to being actually diabetic, and that test turned out to be an anomaly.
 Yet I was told that I should probably lose five pounds to kick me back into the “normal” BMI range.
+And told this with zero inquiry into my eating or exercise habits.
 It was all I could do not to laugh in the doc’s face.
 Really?
 REALLY?
-I’m not diabetic, there’s no possible link between my health problems and my weight, I’m five pounds over “normal,” and you’re still gonna harp on BMI right now?
+I’m not diabetic, there’s no discernible link between my health problems and my weight, I’m five pounds over “normal,” and you’re still gonna harp on BMI right now?

 Now before I really dig into this post, a few caveats.
 I’m not a doctor, as you all know.
 I’ve studied human physiology very briefly, but have no experience in the health services or medical professions.
 Everything contained within this post represents my set of opinions which are based on my personal observations and readings.
 I don’t know everything about this topic and don’t claim to, but I’ve had experience with it on a very personal level and have formed views accordingly.
 Samantha asked for my views, and once I began writing my response to her I realized that the topic was worth bringing to this forum.
 My hope, as always, is to generate a lively, varied, respectful discussion – NOT to assert myself as a weight, health, BMI, or public policy expert.
 Got it?
 OK, moving on.

-BMI is supposed to be more informative and tailored that straight weight, but I’m not sure it truly is.
+BMI is supposed to be more informative and tailored than examining weight alone, but I’m not sure it truly is.
 Cross-referencing height and weight gives a bit more information, but it’s still not enough for real insight.
 Certainly not enough to merit application of a broad, health-related label to a highly unique human being.
+And the scale was developed to study populations, not individuals, which means it has extremely limited application on a person-by-person basis.
 In my (albeit layperson) opinion, no group of impersonal numbers will give the complete picture of an individual’s health.
 Not the way an in-depth conversation will.

 Do I have a solution?
 No. I imagine that reexamining the way BMI is calculated to include factors like activity level, fat percentage, bone density, and other key influencers would help somewhat.
 So would training docs to really TALK with patients about their lifestyles, choices, and overall health before slapping weight-related labels upon them or advising dietary changes.
 (Which would mean lightening doctor workloads, a potentially impossible demand.)
 But I really don’t know if either of those would create actual helpful, influential, effective guidelines for linking weight and health, or just circle back to being oppressive, exclusive, rigid, shaming rules.